abraia/abraia-multiple/README.md

   segmentation use YOLOv8n/m/l, while classification uses ResNet18/50/101.
   Ultralytics detection and segmentation models can be exported to Hailo HEF through `ModelTrainer.compile()` or the `abraia compile` command.
+- Dataset curation and pruning are available through the optional FastDup integration documented in the CLI section above.

 ### 5. Runtime & Video Processing (`abraia.runtime`)
 - Robust video frame iteration and manipulation (`Video`).